Different foods affect the body in different ways and sugar is uniquely fattening.

 A high fructose diet can cause leptin resistance.
 One of the mechanisms is that fructose raises levels of triglycerides in the blood, which blocks the transport of leptin from the blood and into the brain (3, 4).

-This is how excess sugar throws body fat regulation out of whack, making the brain think that it needs to keep eating.
+This is how excess sugar throws body fat regulation off, making the brain think that it needs to keep eating.

 3. Fructose Does Not Induce Satiety in The Same Way as Glucose